karpo0/DCKoordit/readme.md

-# Discord Koordit
+# Discord Coords
-   Simppelit Discord Koordit ESX Servereille
+ Simple Discord Coords!

 - Coordinates To Discord With A Command
 - Logs Include Player's Coordinates And Heading